Aswathi0624/Financial-Analytics-Dashboard/README.md

 - Some categories show negative profit, indicating inefficiencies
 - Revenue peaks during specific months (seasonality)
 - Budget variance highlights overspending areas

+## How to Use
+1. Download or clone this repository
+2. Open the .pbix file in Microsoft Power BI Desktop
+3. Load or refresh the dataset
+4. Navigate through report pages
+5. Interact with visuals and hover for details

 ## Screenshots